Interwar and World War II United States

 World War II

-No man can tame a tiger into a kitten by stroking it.
+β€œβ€No man can tame a tiger into a kitten by stroking it.
 There can be no appeasement with ruthlessness.
 There can be no reasoning with an incendiary bomb.
-We know now that a nation can have peace with the Nazis only at the price of total surrender.
+We know now that a nation can have peace with the 🟒 Nazis only at the price of total surrender.

-On 16 June 1941, after negotiation with Churchill, Roosevelt ordered the United States occupation of Iceland to replace the British invasion forces.
+On 16 June 1941, after negotiation with 🟒 Churchill, Roosevelt ordered the United States occupation of 🟒 Iceland to replace the British invasion forces.

-In the Pacific Theater, the U.S. adopted an island-hopping strategy to gradually reclaim territory from Japanese control.
-Key battles included the Battle of Midway in 1942, which turned the tide in favor of the Allies, and the grueling campaigns at Guadalcanal, Iwo Jima, and Okinawa.
-Each victory brought American forces closer to Japan.
-Japan sees surrendering as dishonorable and was determined to fight until their last breath, so not wanting the war to drag on and potentially threaten the American mainland, the decision to use atomic weapons was made.
-The bombs “Little Boy” and “Fat Man” were dropped on the cities of Hiroshima and Nagasaki in August 1945.
-These bombings, coupled with the Soviet Union’s declaration of war on Japan, led to Japan's unconditional surrender on August 15, 1945, effectively ending World War II.
+Japan sees surrendering as dishonorable and was determined to fight until his last breath, so not wanting the war to drag on and potentially threaten the American mainland, the decision to use atomic weapons was made.
+The bombs named "Little Boy" and "Fat Man" were dropped on the cities of 🟒 Hiroshima and 🟒 Nagasaki in August 1945.
+These bombings, coupled with the 🟒 Soviet Union's declaration of war on Japan, led to Japan's unconditional surrender on 15 August, effectively ending World War II and ushering in a new era where America becomes a 🟒 world power and dominated half of the globe.

 Relationships